ivandimitrov8080/idimitrov.dev/_content/cases/stepsy.wiki.md

 ---
 title: Multi-tenant knowledge base website integrated with Google Drive
 goal: Implement a modern multi-tenant web app that interfaces with the Google API and lets users connect their Google Drive so that the content inside can be viewed in a wiki page
-role: The developer who designed and implemented the entire project
+role: Design and implement the technical aspects
+date: Jul 29, 2023 - Nov 5, 2023
 ---

 A typical flow would look like this: